cswuhan/cswuhan.github.io/dairy/MyDairy.md

 The article by Halim Shams discusses how to stay motivated when learning programming and highlights the key points from James Clear's book "Atomic Habits."
 It emphasizes that building small, consistent habits is the key to success in programming.
 The article mentions the Habit Loop (Cue, Craving, Response, Reward) and how it can be used to build good and bad habits.
 It also suggests using the 2-Minute Rule to start small and gradually increase your programming efforts to prevent frustration and make a long-term learning habit.

-I created a plan for a month and broke it down into weekly goals.
+I created a month-long plan and broke it down into weekly goals.
 This helped me to determine what to learn each day.
-To further organize my efforts, I also created a diary containing both weekly and monthly goals.
+I also created a diary containing weekly and monthly plans to further organize my efforts.
 This allowed me to stay on track with my program during each period.

 # 20231006